Tuesday, November 10, 2009

 Blah blah blah

 I just repseudonymed myself to Gordon Freece, which amuses me for obscure and moronic reasons.
 I think I'll keep this one.
-If I had a reader, I'm sure he or she would want to be in the loop on this one.
+If I had a reader other than my girlfriend, I'm sure he or she would want to be in the loop on this one.